openandclose/tosixinch/docs/topics.rst

 and attaches some label to wrapped lines, according to settings (`textwidth <options.html#confopt-textwidth>`__ and `textindent <options.html#confopt-textindent>`__ respectively).

+So that readers can tell logical (source) line breaks from editorial layout line breaks.

 For a short example,::